B Pharmacy 4th Semester Syllabus Pdf Download

 • Micromeritics

-Micromeritics Definitions, Particles size, and distribution, mean particle size, number & weight distribution, particles numbers, Methods for determining particles size by various methods, counting and separation method,
+Micromeritics Definitions, Particle size, and distribution, mean particle size, number & weight distribution, particle numbers, Methods for determining particle size by various methods, counting and separation method,

-Specific surface, particles shape, a method for determination of surface area, permeability, adsorption, derived properties of powders, packing arrangements, porosity, densities, Bulkiness, and flow Properties.
+Specific surface, particle shape, a method for determination of surface area, permeability, adsorption, derived properties of powders, packing arrangements, porosity, densities, Bulkiness, and flow Properties.

 Unit 5